Buildings & Energy

 - Low VOC-emitting paint, sealant, adhesives and flooring reduce indoor air contaminants.

 Live on campus?
 Win with conservation!
-UofL residence halls will compete to see who can reduce electricity use the most over three weeks.
+UofL residence halls compete amongst each other and battle together against campuses across the country to see who can reduce electricity use the most over three weeks.
 All you have to do is stop wasting energy!
 Turn off lights/TVs/computers; unplug anything you're not actively using; skip the elevator for the stairs; close windows tightly; dry clothes on a rack/line; take quick showers or shower with solar power at the SRC; etc.

-Make a personal commitment to reduce and keep track of each hall's progress with UofL's Building Dashboard!
-Click on the links below to see how much electricity your hall is using and to make a commitment to conserve!
+Keep track of each hall's progress with !
+Use the Dashboard to see how much electricity your hall is using and learn how you can conserve!
+Halls in the competition include:

 - Bettie Johnson Hall